-The guidance states that, b v the end of primary s school:
+The guidance states that, by the end of primary school:

-Pupils should know Where this fits into our scheme of work Families and people who care for me give love, security and stability the characteristics of healthy family life, commitment to each other, including in times of difficulty, protection and care for children and other family members, the importance of spending time together and sharing each other's lives that others' families, either in school or in the wider world, sometimes look different from their family, but that they should respect those differences and know that other children's families are also characterised by love and care that stable, caring relationships, which may be of different types, are at the heart of happy families, and are important for children's security as they grow up that marriage represents a formal and legally recognised commitment of two people to each other which is intended to be lifelong (Marriage in England and Wales is available to both opposite sex and same sex couples.
+Pupils should know Where this fits into our scheme of work

+Families and • people who care for me

+- that families are important for children growing up because they can give love, security and stability - the characteristics of healthy family life, commitment to each other, including in times of difficulty, protection and care for children and other family members, the importance of spending time together and sharing each other's lives - that others' families, either in school or in the wider world, sometimes look different from their family, but that they should respect those differences and know that other children's families are also characterised by love and care - that stable, caring relationships, which may be of different types, are at the heart of happy families, and are important for children's security as they grow up - that marriage represents a formal and legally recognised commitment of two people to each other which is intended to be lifelong (Marriage in England and Wales is available to both opposite sex and same sex couples.
 The Marriage (Same Sex Couples) Act 2013 extended marriage to same sex couples in England and Wales.
-The ceremony through which a couple get married may be civil or religious) how to recognise if family relationships are making them feel unhappy or unsafe, and how to seek help or advice from others if Relationships Changing Me Celebrating Difference Me in My World Caring Friendships needed how important friendships are in making us feel happy and secure, and how people choose and make friends the characteristics of friendships, including mutual respect, truthfulness, trustworthiness, loyalty, kindness, generosity, trust, sharing interests and experiences and support with problems and difficulties that healthy friendships are positive and welcoming towards others, and do not make others feel lonely or excluded that most friendships have ups and downs, and that these can often be worked through so that the friendship is repaired or even strengthened, and that resorting to violence is never right how to recognise who to trust and who not to trust, how to judge when a friendship is making them feel unhappy or uncomfortable, managing conflict, how to manage these situations and how to seek help or advice from others, if needed Relationships Changing Me Celebrating Difference Me in My World
+The ceremony through which a couple get married may be civil or religious) - how to recognise if family relationships are making them feel unhappy or unsafe, and how to seek help or advice from others if needed

+- Relationships

+- Changing Me

+- Celebrating Difference

+- Me in My World